jensimmons/designstarterkit/README.md

 Also, these files might be full of random scratch code, mistakes, leftover stuff that wouldn't be there if I had noticed that it's there... so use at your own risk, and use your own brain.
 Not everything in here is great.
 If you see something you don't understand, do a Google search on that line of code and you'll likely figure it out.
 That's how I learn what other people's code does.

 Meanwhile, this starterkit will keep evolving.
 It might suddenly and radically change without warning.
 I make no promises.
 It's a tool written just for me.
 I thought I'd make this repo public in case it's helpful or interesting to anyone else.
-Looking at other people's HTML/CSS/javascript starter kits has been one of my favorite ways to learn techniques.
+Looking at other people's HTML/CSS/javascript starter kits has been one of my favorite ways to learn new techniques.

 -- Jen